surepy/jekyll-now/_posts/2023-02-22-TF2-dxlevel-vulkan.md

 ![20230220_042353](https://user-images.githubusercontent.com/24486494/226158495-4a347bf4-ec51-4b0e-aadd-6bedaaa6d722.jpg)

-## Nailing the coffin
+## Putting a nail the coffin

 I decided to distribute this to few people I know and trust in tf2.
 One of the people I posted to was Fiona.

-She kindly and took some benchmaks for me, which was awesome as my tests weren't esactly scientific.
+She kindly and took some benchmaks for me, which was awesome as my tests weren't exactly scientific.

 ![image](https://user-images.githubusercontent.com/24486494/226158682-c447716b-2c94-4474-bcfa-de0304b77775.png)

-and then, a legendary chart was born that day.
+she returned with this legendary graph.

 ![image (1)](https://user-images.githubusercontent.com/24486494/226158630-d8eabd19-99ea-49ff-9dd3-1ea4fb739b8b.png)

 ## Con??clusion???

-Linux API hackery makes windows applications- like tf2 run much better, and personally I recommend you using it.
+Linux API hackery does make windows applications- like tf2 run much better.

+I'm probably gonna be using this to as much games I can, for extra frames.